Managing up - Woman holding coffee mug with world's best boss written on it

 Hi there, I'm Anna!

-I’m an ICF certified executive coach and award-winning Sales Training professional, with a passion for sales methodology & process and time & attention management.
+I’m an ICF certified executive coach and award-winning Sales Training and Leadership Development professional, with a passion for sales methodology & process and time & attention management.

-My mission with these blogs is to share ideas, to help both Sales and Enablement Leaders reach new heights of performance and productivity.
+My mission with these blogs is to share ideas, to help Leaders and Managers reach new heights of performance and productivity.

 Get in touch